Carved and painted wooden ornament with central carved face and fish designs at ends. [SM (Verve) 27/02/2013]

 Related Documents File - Handwritten note to Balfour from H. Anson, dated 21 March 1899: 'If you would kindly call at 34 Chester Square on Col. Tufnell he will have been advised by me of your coming.
 The curios are in his house at Wimbledon & he will give you ever facility.
 The greater [?sic] part of the Collection belonged to Sir Will MacGregor late Governor of British New Guinea, he is in London now and I will ask him to make a note or two for me about some of the things.
 There is a catalogue but as the books here left to the Revd.
 Lt.
 Tufnell and it was included probably in this despatch I cannot get at it until the library is unpacked. i should think Col Tufnell could wait until you return from Italy.'
 Photocopy of the armourial bearings of Sir William MacGregor, 1847 - 1919, Governor of Newfoundland 1904 - 1909.
 [MOB 9/10/2001]

-Display history: Current Display Label [C.5.A] SOUTH PACIFIC.
+Display history: PRM Display Label from C.5.A.
+Now stored in Related Documents File - SOUTH PACIFIC.
 MELANESIA.
 BISMARK ARCHIPELAGO.
 NEW IRELAND.
 Carved and painted wooden malanggan with face in centre and fish decorations at either end.
 Used in mortuary rites and initiation ceremonies, these carvings are the most important ritual objects in New Ireland society.
 The work of making them is done in a secluded lace.
 The knowledge of how to make and paint each type and of the associated rituals is passed down in families but may be sold to others after a series of lengthy meetings and feasts over a period of some three months during which the knowledge is passed on.
 In 1930 such knowledge cost about £50.
 See Powdermaker, H. Life in Lesu; The Study of a Melanesian Society in New Ireland, London, 1933 [SM (Verve) 06/03/2013]

 Other information: The two wooden ornaments are 1899.62.401.1 and 1899.62.401.2 [SM (Verve) 27/02/2013]